wp-plugins/ultimate-coming-soon-page/readme.txt

 *   Integrated with Google Fonts
 *   Visible to only non logged in users so you can build your site will visitors see the "Coming Soon" page.
 *   Uses HTML5 &amp; CSS3
+*   Works with WordPres SEO by Yaost and other SEO plugins

 == Installation ==